How to Get Rid of Belly Fat and Unleash Your Six-Pack

-How to get rid of belly fat is something almost everyone has tried to do.
-Almost everyone has at some point wished they were a little slimmer and when it comes to unwanted fat, belly fat is actually the most unwanted of all.
+How to get rid of belly fat is something that nearly everyone has asked themselves at some point.
+Most people as they age can remember a time when they were a little slimmer and when it comes to unwanted fat, belly fat is actually the most unwanted of all.

 Unfortunately, belly fat is also often the most dangerous and serious type of fat.
 That’s because this is the type of fat that surrounds your organs – it’s called ‘visceral fat’ and it has all kinds of other unwanted effects such as increasing your insulin resistance.
 And of course it also hides any hint of a six pack you might have once had under there…